 So I thought of tackling a few common PMP Exam related questions here, for everyone’s benefit…

-Yes, the PMP exam is now based on the PMBOK Guide Fifth edition since July 2013.
+Yes, the PMP exam is now based on the PMBOK Guide Sixth edition since July 2013.
 There are now more processes – 47 in total, and the number of knowledge areas has increased to 10 also.
 You must make sure you are using the latest edition of the PMBOK Guide for your PMP exam preparations.

 Is the actual PMP exam a lot tougher than Rita Mulcahy’s questions? or are the questions near the actual ones?